Speaker(s): Rhonda Long-Sharp, Gino Miles

-This session features a conversation with internationally known contemporary artist, Gino Miles.
+This session features a conversation with an internationally known contemporary artist.

-Rhonda Long-Sharp will examine the craftsmanship and complexity of his remarkable works, which are prominently featured in many permanent and private collections throughout the United States, Europe, and South America.
+We live in a time where many people consider themselves "artists."
+However, there are few who can truly lay claim to the title.
+Among those few is artist Gino Miles.
+Rhonda Long-Sharp, founder of Long-Sharp Gallery, will examine the craftsmanship and complexity of artist Gino Miles' remarkable sculptures, which are prominently featured in many permanent and private collections throughout the United States, Europe, and South America.
 His hand-craftsmanship will be juxtaposed with that of today’s conceptual art movement.

 Attendees of this session will learn that:

-- Much can be learned from exploring an artist’s process; despite trends in technology, many of today’s artists employ classic methods to create their art.
+- Much can be learned from exploring an artist’s process; despite trends in technology, many of today’s artists employ classic methods to create their art, including sculptures.

 - Debate exists about whether conceptual art should be valued the same as non-conceptual art.